-St. Mary's church in Lydiard Tregoze is difficult to describe without sounding too ambitious.
+St. Mary's church, Lydiard Tregoze, is difficult to describe without sounding too ambitious.
 It might be small compared to city cathedrals, but it is

 packed with history, majesty and the most splendid monuments.
 It has the most impressive Royal Coat of Arms we have seen, wall paintings from the 1400s, a beautifully

-restored stained glass window, corbels, bosses and even a triptych (polyptych).
+restored stained glass window, corbels, bosses and even a magnificent four hundred year old polyptych.

 Inside the church there is a short guide available, written by D. Attwood, which sums up the atmosphere of St. Mary's in its Introduction with: "As you step into the